olafx/fin0/README.md

 ## Some notes

 While not necessary, full paths are always generated in Monte Carlo simulations for pricing, so that path-dependent options may be priced also.
-Scripts should be ran from within scripts.
+Scripts should be ran from within this directory.
 Plots are written to the out folder in this directory.

 ## Some plots